phani-training/CDACHyd-Dec22/ReactJS/ReadMe.md

 2. Use the following command to create a Simple react App
     - npx create-react-app nameoftheApp
 3. Move to the newly created directory in the name of the Application.
+    - cd nameOftheApp
-4. Run the following command to start the Application:
+5. Run the following command to start the Application:
     - npm start ->React App will run...